 I lost count of how many times I woke up from a cheeky snooze, mid-walk with no idea how long I’d been out for and at one point a huge lorry beeped at Johnny as it just missed him, as he stumbled to the right.
 This went on for hours and I can’t explain the relief when Johnny signalled it was 10k and time for a little rest.

 We found sanctuary in a small archway behind the motorway barriers and Johnny admitted to feeling the exact same thing as me – uncontrollable micro-sleeping and pure exhaustion.
 We were all suffering in silence and agreed to try and have a 20 minutes nap on the archway.

 It was roughly 10 degrees Celsius, but it felt like Siberia.
 Our bodies obviously weakened, and we shivered as we tried to sleep.
-I drifted in and out of sleep every minute or so, but woke to my teeth chattering and body shaking every time, in a constant purgatory between falling asleep and lucid dreaming.
+I drifted in and out of sleep every minute or so but woke to my teeth chattering and my body shaking every time, in a constant purgatory between falling asleep and lucid dreaming.

 Gareth went ahead and so me and Johnny followed in positive peer pressure, counting down the 90 minutes to sunrise.
 At this stage we opted for desiring the barbarous cruelty of the Thai sun as opposed to the blind night-time waddle into traffic as the lesser of the evils, but not before I created a DIY ass tampon out of wet wipes for my poor, bleeding bumhole.

 I remember the sun, but I don’t remember seeing it rise.
 The first time I remember it being bright was me waking up from a power snooze with my head at the side of the road (not my best decision) and we were voting whether we should rest more or crack on.